 As a houseplant, division followed by leaf cuttings are the easiest ways to get new Snake Plants.
 You can cut off healthy leaf-cuttings and place them in a loose soil mix until they establish roots.

 A faster way to propagate is by dividing or removing the offsets (pups, babies) from the mother plant.
 These can also be put in the same type of soil, and viola, you have a new plant!

 Safe For Pets

-My cats have never ever chewed on any of my Sansevieras, indoors or out.
-Their leaves are pretty tough so I imagine they’re not as appealing as a crunchy leaf like a Spider Plant.
+My cats have never chewed on my Sansevieras, indoors or out.
+The leaves are tough, so I imagine they’re less appealing than a crunchy Spider Plant.